ranasaqulain/Data-Analyst-Projects/README.md

-# SQL-Data-Exploration
+# Data-Analyst-Projects
-Data Exploration conducted on Covid-19 data using SQL
+Data analytics projects with varying tools for analysis.